Later this year, we will be ending official support for the following operating systems.

 While AMP may continue to work on these systems, no further effort will be made to ensure compatibility - nor will support be offered for any issues arising as a result of using these systems.

-We anticipate officially making these support changes in September 2023.
+We anticipate officially making these support changes between August and September 2023.
 Shortly after that we may begin moving AMP to run on newer versions of glibc on Linux, which may prevent it from running on some of these older systems.

 Debian 8 reached the end of its extended LTS support in 2022, and 9 of its regular LTS at the same time.
 The lack of security updates and packages that are falling behind means that we’ll be dropping support for these versions.